tnivoix/incia/README.md

 ## Setup

-First you need Python, you can download it from the official webpage : https://www.python.org/downloads/
+First you need Python, you can download it from the official webpage : https://www.python.org/downloads/ When you install it, check the box that says "Add python.exe to PATH".

 Then you need to install all requiered libraries with the command ` pip install -r C:\*path_to_application*\requirements.txt `